jamesloper/blog/_posts/2020-03-18-server-behind-firewall-without-port-forwarding.md

 sudo systemctl enable proxy
 ```

-You can diagnose any problems by checking the log with `journalctl -u proxy.service -`
+You can diagnose any problems by checking the log with `journalctl -u proxy.service`

 ### Install the latest NGINX on the proxy server